 To ensure the tendering process remains transparent and equitable for all suppliers, Council does not accept late tenders.
 The closing date and time of tenders is one of the most important milestones in the entire tendering process.
-If you want your submission to be considered and evaluated, then the first step is to ensure that your official tender submission is received in Council's Tender Box (or electronic Tender Box) by the closing date and time as specified in the tender documents.
+If you would like your submission to be considered and evaluated, then the first step is to ensure that your official tender submission is received in electronic tender (or Tender Box) by the closing date and time as specified within the tender documents.

 These details will appear several times throughout the tender documents.
-Council can only receive a late tender if evidence can be provided by the tenderer that all the essential information was posted or lodged at a Post Office or other recognised delivery agency, before the deadline.
-This would usually take the form of a Post Office receipt or some other relevant information (electronic footprint) that is time and date stamped.
+Council can only receive a late tender if evidence can be provided by the tenderer that all the essential information was lodged electronically, posted at a Post Office or other recognised delivery agency, before the deadline.
+This would usually take form of a Post Office receipt or some other relevant information (electronic footprint) that is time and date stamped.